The £50 (GBP) note has recently been updated with mathematician and codebreaker Alan Turing as the new face of the note.

 In 1939 Dietrich renounced her German citizenship and became a US citizen.
-During the Second World War she performed for Allied troops and helped sell war bonds.
+She performed for Allied troops during the Second World War and helped to sell war bonds.
 She received the Medal of Freedom in 1947 for her wartime work.

-After the war she worked mainly as a cabaret artist and singer, performing live around the world up until her 75th birthday.
-She died aged 90 as an enduring icon of stage and screen.
+After the war, she worked as a cabaret artist and singer performing live around the world until her 75th birthday.
+She died aged 90, an enduring icon of stage and screen.

-Anna Pavlova was a prima ballerina of the Imperial Russian Ballet at the turn of the 20th century.
-Her passion for ballet began after her mother took her to see a lavish production of The Sleeping Beauty in St Petersburg as a child.
+Anna Pavlova was a prima ballerina for the Imperial Russian Ballet at the turn of the 20th century.
+Her passion for ballet began as a child when her mother took her to a lavish production of Sleeping Beauty in St. Petersburg.

-She was accepted for the Imperial Ballet School at 10 years of age.
-Training was difficult as ballet did not come easily to her, but Pavlova practised relentlessly, remarking, “work transforms talent into genius.”
+She was accepted into the Imperial Ballet School at 10 years old.
+Training was difficult as ballet did not come easily to her but Pavlova practised relentlessly, remarking ‘work transforms talent into genius.’

-Her most famous achievement is creating the role of The Dying Swan, a solo devised for her in 1905.
-After leaving the Imperial Ballet Pavlova formed her own company and performed throughout the world.
-She was the first ballerina to tour the world, inspiring people to take up ballet wherever she went.
+Her most famous achievement is The Dying Swan, a solo she created in 1905.
+After leaving the Imperial Ballet, Pavlova formed her own company and performed worldwide.
+She was the first ballerina to tour the world, inspiring people to take up ballet.
 She died in 1931 of pneumonia after refusing an operation that would have left her unable to dance.

 When her husband died, Ching Shih took over the leadership of the Red Flag Fleet.
 She united the fleet under a single code of law.
 This code was strict and heavily enforced, with beheading and flogging common.

-Under Ching Shih’s command the Red Flag Fleet could not be defeated by the Chinese, Portuguese or British navies for many years.
+Under Ching Shih’s command, the Red Flag Fleet could not be defeated by the Chinese, Portuguese or British navies for many years.
 On her eventual defeat in 1810, she accepted an amnesty offered to pirates who agreed to end their careers.
-She died in her own bed at the age of 69, a free woman.
+She died in her bed at 69, a free woman.

 Tomoe Gozen was a female samurai considered the first general of Japan.
-She served in the war that led to the establishment of the first shogunate in Japan.
+She served in the war that led to the establishment of the first shogunate there.
 Although details about her personal life are contested, the details about her skill as a warrior are well recognised.

-At the Battle of Yokotagawara Tomoe defeated and beheaded seven samurai, at a time when collecting heads was the ultimate sign of military prowess.
-In 1184 she led 300 outnumbered samurai in battle against 6,000 cavalry troops in the Battle of Awazu.
-Although she fought bravely, her troops were defeated, with Tomoe one of only five survivors.
+At the Battle of Yokotagawara, Tomoe defeated and beheaded seven samurai.
+This was at a time when collecting heads was the ultimate sign of military prowess.
+In 1184 she led 300 outnumbered samurai into battle against 6 000 cavalry troops in the Battle of Awazu.
+Although she fought bravely, her troops were defeated and Tomoe was one of only five survivors.

-She was ordered to desert the battlefield by her commander, which was considered an extreme disgrace.
+Her commander ordered her to desert the battlefield, which was considered an extreme disgrace.
 To redeem her honour, Tomoe beheaded one final warrior.
 What happened to her after her last battle is unknown.
-There are differing accounts saying she was either forced to become a concubine, continued to avenge her fallen comrades or that she even became a Buddhist nun.
+There are differing accounts saying she became a concubine or became a Buddhist nun.

-Whatever her fate, her legacy as a warrior worth a thousand lives on through the epic Tale of the Heike, which is still read today.
+Whatever her fate, her legacy as ‘a warrior worth a thousand’ is kept alive through the Tale of the Heike.